Plano Theft Attorney

 At the Law Office of Mac Morris, our goal is to help clients throughout the Plano area receive the comprehensive criminal defense services they deserve under the law.

-Types of Theft Crime Charges
+Understanding Different Theft Crime Charges in Texas

 Theft is an incredibly broad term that has to do with taking money or property from someone without permission.
 Cars, electronics, jewelry, and money are among the most popular possessions that are stolen every year.